Dejorden94/Eindopdracht_speech-to-text/README.md

 When you have done all this you can click Build > Build solution, next up you can click on Debug > Start Debugging and the project will start

+When you start to talk the software will listen to what you are saying, when you stop talking the software will return what you said.
+If you say any curse words then the software will notify you that you must watch your language.

 For more information about the project you can look at the wiki https://github.com/Dejorden94/Eindopdracht_speech-to-text/wiki